arohner/clj-table/README.md

 find-all
 --------
     (clojure.contrib.sql/with-connection db
         (person/find-one :where {:gender "m"}))

 where clauses
 -------------
-   Normally, the where clause queries on strict equality, i.e. :where {:id 10} generates the sql for ["where id = ?"
-10].
+Normally, the where clause queries on strict equality, i.e. `:where {:id 10}` generates the sql for `["where id = ?"
+10]`.
 The where clause can also take a set, to generate an IN clause:

     (clojure.contrib.sql/with-connection db
         (person/find-all :where {:id #{1 42 13}}))

-performs a query for "..WHERE id IN (1, 42,13).."
+performs a query for `..WHERE id IN (1, 42,13)..`

 order-by
 --------